gr-blog/gregros.dev/posts/architecture/01/scalability-is-not-performance.post.md

 Low $\Latency$ automatically means having higher $\Throughput$.
 But in spite of that, software architecture typically focuses on increasing $\Throughput$ through other means.

-This is because reducing $\Latency$ is something that can only be done on a per-component basis, it’s subject to severe diminishing returns, and there are inherent limits to how low you can go.
+That's because reducing $\Latency$ is something you can only do on a per-component basis, it’s subject to severe diminishing returns, and there are inherent limits to how low you can go.

 It’s much easier to increase $\Throughput$, even if it comes *at the expense* of $\Latency$.
 So that’s what our model is going to focus on.
 # Boxes and jobs
-This model involves just two entities — $\Boxes$ and $\Jobs$.
+This model involves just two entities – $\Boxes$ and $\Jobs$.

-A $\Job$ stands for pretty much anything a server could be doing — like answering an HTTP request, processing a credit card transaction, or running a database query.
+A $\Job$ stands for pretty much anything a server could be doing – like answering an HTTP request, processing a credit card transaction, or running a database query.

-$\Jobs$ are processed by $\Boxes$.
+$\Jobs$ get processed by $\Boxes$.
 A $\Box$ could stand in for a VM, container, or maybe even a process inside a single machine.

 The rules for how $\Boxes$ process jobs are very simple:

 - Every $\Job$ takes a fixed amount of $\Time$ to complete.
-That is, $\Latency$ is fixed.
+In other words, we're fixing $\Latency$ in place.
 - Every $\Box$ is identical to any other.
 They all process $\Jobs$ at the same rate.
 - Each $\Box$ can only process one job at a time.